signalfx/splunk-otel-java/README.md

 Documentation on how to manually instrument a Java application are available [here](https://github.com/open-telemetry/opentelemetry-java-instrumentation#manually-instrumenting).

+To extend the instrumentation with the OpenTelemetry Instrumentation for Java, you have to use a compatible API version.
+The Splunk distribution of OpenTelemetry Java Instrumentation version 0.4.0 is compatible with the OpenTelemetry Instrumentation for Java version 0.12.0 and 0.12.1.

 ## Inject trace and span ID into logs

 Documentation on how to inject trace context into logs is available